NRAS Mutation AnalysisPrint this page

 Complete the Incyte Diagnostics requisition with the patient's demographics and relevant clinical history.

-Extracted DNA is kept for a minimum of 60 days.
+Extracted DNA is kept for 30 days.